How to Use Google Search Console to Track AI Citation Signals

 Compare impression-to-click ratios across pages.
 Pages with strong positions and unusually low CTR for those positions may be AI-evaluation heavy.
 Pages with strong positions and normal CTR are producing both AI evaluation and human traffic.

 GSC data is delayed 24-48 hours and is sampled — not all impressions and clicks are reported.
-Gate logs are real-time and complete.
+Server access logs are real-time and complete.
 Comparing the two data sources provides a more complete picture than either alone.

-The pattern: a Zayo sweep in gate logs at 9:43 AM on a page correlates with a GSC position improvement for that page appearing in the data 24-48 hours later.
-Gate logs as leading indicators for GSC data points is a documented pattern in the MM deployment — Zayo sweeps consistently preceded GSC position confirmations by hours.
+The pattern: a Zayo sweep in server access logs at 9:43 AM on a page correlates with a GSC position improvement for that page appearing in the data 24-48 hours later.
+Server access logs as leading indicators for GSC data points is a documented pattern in the MM deployment — Zayo sweeps consistently preceded GSC position confirmations by hours.

 IEO Engine methodology →